-Ben Brissey is KBHR’s exclusive weather forecaster for the Big Bear Valley, specializing in mountain weather.
-With 7 years of on air TV experience Ben has been with KBHR 93.3 for 3 years.
-With over 10 years of professional forecasting, Ben continues to provide our listening audience with some of the most accurate weather forecasts tailored for the San Bernardino Mountains.
+Ben Brissey is KBHR’s exclusive meteorologist for the Big Bear Valley, specializing in mountain weather & micro climates.
+With over 20 years as a professional broadcast meteorologist, Ben has been with KBHR 93.3 for nearly 15 years.
+Ben continues to provide our listening audience with the most accurate weather forecasts specifically for the San Bernardino Mountains and Big Bear Valley.

-You can hear Ben’s forecast daily about every :15 past the hour.
+You can hear Ben’s forecast about a quarter past each hour.

 Kat Sawyer is the Talk Host of “Tuned In on the Bear”.
 She was born in Concord Massachusetts, third in a family of 13.
 Her favorite and only son is Jeremy, who enjoys the outdoors and was the catalyst for relocating to Big Bear in 1997.
 Kat‘s interests are Civil Air Patrol, Mountain Mutual Aid, CERTS Training, Amateurs radio operator, the Old Miners Association, Healthy Start, Big Bear Lions Club, the Bear Valley Electric Citizens Advisory Committee,Big Bear Chamber of Commerce and the Big Bear Valley Fire Safe Council.